Stop Wasting Time on Wrong Activities: The Stage-Based Framework That Frees 14 Hours Weekly and Adds $23K Monthly

 4 hours org design and role evolution

-3 hours of culture maintenance and values reinforcement
+3 hours culture maintenance and values reinforcement

 2 hours hiring leadership capacity